vippsas/vipps-woocommerce/README.txt

 = 1.5.5 =
 * Fix: No longer attempt to charge a non existent agreement when a renewal is attempted on a subscription that does not have a Vipps agreement.
-* Fix: Multibyte characters like 'æøå' in descriptions now work, these characters caused an internal server error when json encoding.
+* Fix: Multibyte characters like 'æøå' in product titles work, these characters caused an internal server error when json encoding.

 = 1.5.4 =
 * Fix: Cancelled or expired "zero amount" payments getting stuck in the checking queue